athornton/go-it-mostly-doesnt-suck/talk.rst

 - This is another thing that you will start off with "what kind of Mickey Mouse crap is this?" and within a month you will just accept it as a totally reasonable convention.

 Everything is statically linked.

+- Well, kinda.
+If you use cgo, you're linking to libc, and on OS X you have three system libraries.

 - No dependency hell.